jjcossey/Plates-Detection/README.md

 Training using YOLOv5 with fine-tuned hyperparameters.

+Be sure to change the file paths in all code files to match your setup and run the PLate Numbers.ipynb on jupyter notebook executing all cells.
+Then open a terminal in your project directory and run streamlit run PLate_Recognition.py to open the streamlit app that runs the model.

 Feel free to contribute by improving the dataset, optimizing the model, or integrating additional features.
 Open a pull request or reach out via GitHub Issues.